cloud-hypervisor/cloud-hypervisor/docs/memory.md

 distance between the current NUMA node and the destination NUMA node.
 The two values are separated by `@` (`value1@value2`), meaning the destination NUMA node `value1` is located at a distance of `value2`.
-Each tuple is separated from the others with `:` separator.
+Each tuple is separated from the others with `,` separator.

+As soon as one tries to describe a list of values, `[` and `]` must be used to demarcate the list.

 For instance, if one wants to define 3 NUMA nodes, with each node located at different distances, it can be described with the following example.